mikhashev/personal-context-manager/docs/technical-description.md

    The process continues in new sessions:
    - Updated version of data is transferred during a new session
    - AI receives the full context from previous interactions
-   - Volume of repeated explanations is reduced by 90-95%
+   - Volume of repeated explanations is substantially reduced
-   - Accuracy and personalization of responses are increased
+   - Relevance and personalization of responses are increased
    - Continuity of interaction between sessions is ensured

 ## Advantages Over Existing Approaches